 The diversity of people in Nova Scotia who can benefit from breast screening extends beyond cisgender women.
-This is why we have clear guidelines for screening for trans, gender-diverse, non-binary people.
+This is why we have clear guidelines for screening for trans, gender-diverse, and non-binary people.

 Screening eligibility for trans women and men